France • Born on April 3rd

 Works at London, UK

 Maxence joined Watsi on October 21st, 2020.
-Ten months ago, Maxence joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Maxence's most recent donation traveled 3,900 miles to support Emmanuel, an outgoing and loving big brother from Kenya, to fund surgery so he can grow up healthy.
+Two years ago, Maxence joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Maxence's most recent donation traveled 5,300 miles to support Sai Laung, an 18-year-old laborer from Burma, to fund heart surgery.